Amazon.com, Inc. (NASDAQ:AMZN) Shares Sold by Arcadia Investment Management Corp MI

-Arcadia Investment Management Corp MI decreased its holdings in shares of Amazon.com, Inc. (NASDAQ:AMZN) by 4.8% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 60,596 shares of the e-commerce giant’s stock after selling 3,029 shares during the quarter.
-Amazon.com comprises 1.7% of Arcadia Investment Management Corp MI’s holdings, making the stock its 20th largest holding.
+Arcadia Investment Management Corp MI decreased its holdings in shares of Amazon.com, Inc. (NASDAQ:AMZN) by 4.8% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 60,596 shares of the e-commerce giant’s stock after selling 3,029 shares during the period.
+Amazon.com makes up about 1.7% of Arcadia Investment Management Corp MI’s holdings, making the stock its 20th biggest position.
 Arcadia Investment Management Corp MI’s holdings in Amazon.com were worth $6,847,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Savior LLC grew its stake in shares of Amazon.com by 1,085.0% in the second quarter.
-Savior LLC now owns 237 shares of the e-commerce giant’s stock valued at $25,000 after buying an additional 217 shares in the last quarter.
-Rocky Mountain Advisers LLC grew its stake in shares of Amazon.com by 1,311.8% in the second quarter.
-Rocky Mountain Advisers LLC now owns 240 shares of the e-commerce giant’s stock valued at $25,000 after buying an additional 223 shares in the last quarter.
-Iron Horse Wealth Management LLC grew its stake in shares of Amazon.com by 4,540.0% in the second quarter.
-Iron Horse Wealth Management LLC now owns 232 shares of the e-commerce giant’s stock valued at $25,000 after buying an additional 227 shares in the last quarter.
-Wells Financial Advisors INC grew its stake in shares of Amazon.com by 1,900.0% in the second quarter.
-Wells Financial Advisors INC now owns 280 shares of the e-commerce giant’s stock valued at $30,000 after buying an additional 266 shares in the last quarter.
-Finally, Maryland Capital Advisors Inc. grew its stake in shares of Amazon.com by 1,900.0% in the second quarter.
-Maryland Capital Advisors Inc. now owns 300 shares of the e-commerce giant’s stock valued at $32,000 after buying an additional 285 shares in the last quarter.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in AMZN.
+Fiduciary Planning LLC lifted its stake in shares of Amazon.com by 1.5% during the 1st quarter.
+Fiduciary Planning LLC now owns 349 shares of the e-commerce giant’s stock worth $1,138,000 after purchasing an additional 5 shares during the period.
+HBC Financial Services PLLC lifted its stake in shares of Amazon.com by 0.8% during the 1st quarter.
+HBC Financial Services PLLC now owns 616 shares of the e-commerce giant’s stock worth $1,717,000 after purchasing an additional 5 shares during the period.
+Meridian Investment Counsel Inc. lifted its stake in shares of Amazon.com by 3.4% during the 1st quarter.
+Meridian Investment Counsel Inc. now owns 151 shares of the e-commerce giant’s stock worth $492,000 after purchasing an additional 5 shares during the period.
+Alterna Wealth Management Inc. lifted its stake in shares of Amazon.com by 1.8% during the 1st quarter.
+Alterna Wealth Management Inc. now owns 289 shares of the e-commerce giant’s stock worth $942,000 after purchasing an additional 5 shares during the period.
+Finally, TD Capital Management LLC lifted its stake in shares of Amazon.com by 6.3% during the 1st quarter.
+TD Capital Management LLC now owns 84 shares of the e-commerce giant’s stock worth $274,000 after purchasing an additional 5 shares during the period.
 Institutional investors and hedge funds own 57.64% of the company’s stock.

-In related news, VP Shelley Reynolds sold 3,500 shares of the company’s stock in a transaction that occurred on Monday, November 21st.
-The stock was sold at an average price of $94.00, for a total value of $329,000.00.
-Following the sale, the vice president now owns 119,780 shares in the company, valued at approximately $11,259,320.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-In related news, VP Shelley Reynolds sold 3,500 shares of the company’s stock in a transaction that occurred on Monday, November 21st.
-The stock was sold at an average price of $94.00, for a total value of $329,000.00.
-Following the sale, the vice president now owns 119,780 shares in the company, valued at approximately $11,259,320.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Douglas J. Herrington sold 15,787 shares of the company’s stock in a transaction that occurred on Tuesday, November 15th.
-The shares were sold at an average price of $103.10, for a total value of $1,627,639.70.
-Following the completion of the sale, the chief executive officer now directly owns 522,251 shares in the company, valued at approximately $53,844,078.10.
+In other Amazon.com news, CEO Adam Selipsky sold 520 shares of Amazon.com stock in a transaction on Monday, October 17th.
+The stock was sold at an average price of $112.20, for a total transaction of $58,344.00.
+Following the sale, the chief executive officer now owns 113,640 shares of the company’s stock, valued at approximately $12,750,408.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other Amazon.com news, CEO Douglas J. Herrington sold 15,787 shares of Amazon.com stock in a transaction on Tuesday, November 15th.
+The stock was sold at an average price of $103.10, for a total transaction of $1,627,639.70.
+Following the sale, the chief executive officer now owns 522,251 shares of the company’s stock, valued at approximately $53,844,078.10.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Adam Selipsky sold 520 shares of Amazon.com stock in a transaction on Monday, October 17th.
+The shares were sold at an average price of $112.20, for a total value of $58,344.00.
+Following the transaction, the chief executive officer now owns 113,640 shares in the company, valued at $12,750,408.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 52,948 shares of company stock worth $5,135,922 in the last quarter.
-Company insiders own 12.70% of the company’s stock.
+Insiders have sold 52,948 shares of company stock valued at $5,135,922 in the last quarter.
+Corporate insiders own 12.70% of the company’s stock.

 Amazon.com Stock Performance

-Amazon.com (NASDAQ:AMZN – Get Rating) last released its quarterly earnings results on Thursday, October 27th.
-The e-commerce giant reported $0.20 earnings per share for the quarter, missing analysts’ consensus estimates of $0.22 by ($0.02).
-The firm had revenue of $127.10 billion during the quarter, compared to analyst estimates of $127.47 billion.
+Amazon.com (NASDAQ:AMZN – Get Rating) last issued its quarterly earnings data on Thursday, October 27th.
+The e-commerce giant reported $0.20 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.22 by ($0.02).
+The business had revenue of $127.10 billion for the quarter, compared to analyst estimates of $127.47 billion.
 Amazon.com had a return on equity of 14.44% and a net margin of 2.25%.
-The business’s revenue was up 14.7% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.31 EPS.
-Research analysts expect that Amazon.com, Inc. will post 0.69 EPS for the current year.
+The business’s quarterly revenue was up 14.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.31 earnings per share.
+As a group, sell-side analysts forecast that Amazon.com, Inc. will post 0.69 earnings per share for the current year.

 Amazon.com, Inc engages in the retail sale of consumer products and subscriptions in North America and internationally.
 The company operates through three segments: North America, International, and Amazon Web Services (AWS).
 It sells merchandise and content purchased for resale from third-party sellers through physical and online stores.